 Mon vilain | My naughty |

 French nicknames can be sweet or silly or totally romantic.
 Which one is your favorite?
 And which one would you like to try out with your sweetheart?
-Feel free to share in the comments!
+Feel free to share in the comments the French terms of endearment you like!

 Check out some related readings here: